azuredevcollege/trainingdays/day5/challenges/03-challenge.md

 - Create Azure AD's client and server applications to integrate Azure AD into the sample application
 - Configure GitHub envrionement's to deploy to a development and testing stage
 - Deploy the shared Azure resources of the sample application
-- Deploy the front end and adjust Reply Urls
+- Deploy the frontend and adjust Reply Urls

 ## Table of content